LP's TSU9600 DVD Juke XCF:

 or powered on

 hard button in this case is used to proceed to the Activities

 hard button throughout my configuration file serves as the Home

 button.
 The small activity icon in the top left corner of each page also acts as the Home

-button.
-While under any given activity a normal button press will take you back to the Activities
+hard button will take you back to the Activities

 page.
 An extended button press will force the full activity macro to run instead as if you had done so from the Activities